-You haven’t shopped for a refrigerator in some time, so the various types of refrigerators and the available features may shock you.
+You haven’t shopped for a refrigerator in some time, so the various refrigerators and the available features may shock you.
 Use our guide to straighten out the options and discover the best fridge for your kitchen.

 Counter-depth refrigerators offer a cost-effective option to the appearance of built-in refrigerators.
-These models have a flush fit unavailable with freestanding models and usually utilize a standard set up.
+These models have a flush fit unavailable with freestanding models and usually utilize a standard setup.
 Counter-depth refrigerators are shallower than standard-depth refrigerators and present a far more aesthetically satisfying and finished turn to your kitchen since it blends into the counter space.

 - Present a seamless, streamlined look